I strive to understand problems, define solutions, foster empathy, and craft meaningful experiences.

 This is how i start a project (Well...it depends)

-For me, it all starts with why; it’s my favorite thing to ask in the whole world.
-What drew me from branding, graphic, and web design to UX was it let me push on the process – it holds up to critical analysis.
-At the bottom of that winding series of "whys" is a bedrock of support for the decisions that will then follow.
-It feels authentic to me, and authenticity is one of my core values, both in my work and in my personal life.
-Figuring out stakeholders’ goals and the business strategy enables my ability to drive things toward those.
-I do my best to ensure all these objectives are rooted in user-centered thinking.
-Throughout the project, a high standard of empathy for users serves as a benchmark to assess progress against.
+For me, it all starts with why – it's my favorite question in the world.
+Transitioning from branding, graphic, and web design to UX allowed me to delve deeper into the process, subjecting it to critical analysis.
+At the foundation of this questioning lies a solid support for subsequent decision-making.
+This authenticity aligns with my core values, both personally and professionally.
+Understanding stakeholders' goals and the business strategy empowers me to drive towards them.
+I strive to ensure that all objectives are grounded in user-centered thinking.
+Throughout the project, maintaining a high level of empathy for users serves as a benchmark for evaluating progress.

 (Competitive analysis, Stakeholder interviews, Brainstorming, Value proposition, Ecosystem map, Mood boards, Story boards, Analytics review.)